Subscriber and publisher integration guides.

 5. Open the live SSE stream

-Live SSE requires an active subscription for the stream unless you are using privileged reference access.
+Live SSE requires authentication, but not a saved favorite.
 Bots can use the same agent bearer token here.
 Treat ordering as stream-local, not global.

 /api/portal/streams/{streamId}/events